US resumes visas for foreign students but demands access to social media accounts

 Students around the world have been waiting anxiously for U.S. consulates to reopen appointments for visa interviews, as the window left to book their travel and make housing arrangements narrows ahead of the start of the school year.

+On Wednesday afternoon, a 27-year-old Ph.D. student in Toronto was able to secure an appointment for a visa interview next week.
+The student, a Chinese national, hopes to travel to the U.S. for a research internship that would start in late July.
+“I’m really relieved,” said the student, who spoke on condition of being identified only by his surname, Chen, because he was concerned about being targeted.
+“I’ve been refreshing the website couple of times every day.”

-Students from China, India, Mexico and the Philippines have posted on social media sites that they have been refreshing visa booking websites and closely watching press briefings of the State Department to get any indication of when appointment bookings might resume.
+Students from China, India, Mexico and the Philippines have posted on social media sites that they have been monitoring visa booking websites and closely watching press briefings of the State Department to get any indication of when appointment scheduling might resume.

-“Under new guidance, consular officers will conduct a comprehensive and thorough vetting of all student and exchange visitor applicants,” the department said in a statement.
+In reopening the visa process, the State Department also told consulates to prioritize students hoping to enroll at colleges where foreigners make up less than 15% of the student body, a U.S. official familiar with the matter said.
+The official spoke on condition of anonymity to detail information that has not been made public.

+Foreign students make up more than 15% of the total student body at almost 200 U.S. universities, according to an Associated Press analysis of federal education data from 2023.
+Most are private universities, including all eight Ivy League schools.
+But that criteria also includes 26 public universities, including the University of Illinois and Pennsylvania State University.
+Looking only at undergraduate students, foreign students make up more than 15% of the population at about 100 universities, almost all of them private.

+International students in the U.S. have been facing increased scrutiny on several fronts.
+In the spring, the Trump administration revoked permission to study in the U.S. for thousands of students, including some involved only in traffic offenses, before abruptly reversing course.
+The government also expanded the grounds on which foreign students can have their legal status terminated.

+As part of a pressure campaign targeting Harvard University, the Trump administration has moved to block foreign students from attending the Ivy League school, which counts on international students for tuition dollars and a quarter of its enrollment.
+Trump has said Harvard should cap its foreign enrollment at 15%.

-“To facilitate this vetting” applicants “will be asked to adjust the privacy settings on all their social media profiles to ‘public,’” it said.
-“The enhanced social media vetting will ensure we are properly screening every single person attempting to visit our country.”
+This latest move to vet students' social media, the State Department said Wednesday, "will ensure we are properly screening every single person attempting to visit our country.”

 In internal guidance sent to consular officers, the department said they should be looking for “any indications of hostility toward the citizens, culture, government, institutions, or founding principles of the United States.”